 Project enquiries and applications are accepted in any of the three official languages of the Organization.
 Submission deadlines are as follows:

-- Line 1 National Project Applications
+- Line 1 and Line 2 National Project Applications

 - Reviewed throughout the year, subject to funding availability

-- Line 2 Regional Project Applications
+- Line 1 and Line 2 Regional Project Applications

 The line under which funding is sought (Line 1 or Line 2) has to be specified.
 In the absence of specific mention of a funding line, projects will be considered under Line 1 or Line 2 by the Fund management on the basis of the level of funding requested, the proposed duration of the project, as well as the availability of funds.
 Please note that while incomplete applications will not be considered, unsuccessful requests due to funding shortfalls can be reconsidered for funding at a later date or the next allocation year.